-To this day, Clifton continues to preserve and celebrate its Norwegian heritage.
-Not only are a large percentage of the population of Norwegian descent, but you’ll find several original limestone buildings built when their ancestors first arrived, Norwegian artifacts at the Bosque County Museum, and so much more!
-The list of things to do in Clifton will definitely keep you busy!
+Clifton, a small town in Central Texas, still keeps and celebrates its Norwegian roots to this day.
+You can see original limestone buildings built by their Norwegian ancestors, Norwegian history and artifacts at the Bosque County Museum, and so much more!
+The list of the best things to do in Clifton TX will keep you busy for sure!

 Things to Do in Clifton: Glimpse Local Art